AnabelaLealCosta19/cosmic-match/README.md

 ### Media

 #### Images !!!

-- The photos used in this site were obtained from ...
+The images used in this project have been obtained from the following sources:

+* **Background image:** Free image downloaded from [pxhere](https://pxhere.com/en/photo/115088).
+To view the image click [here](https://pxhere.com/en/photo/115088).
+* **Card images - front:** Vector images purchased at [Creative market](https://creativemarket.com/).
+To view the specific product click [here](https://creativemarket.com/skyboxcreative/448990-Constellations-Vector-Set#fullscreen)

 #### Audio !!!